threat-defuser/threat-defuser.org/content/results.md

 ### Scholarly presentations

+- Janda, Laura A., Gunhild Hoogensen Gjørv, Václav Cvrček, Masako Fidler, Anna Obukhova.
+Grammar in the service of ideological messaging: Putin’s speeches 2022-2024.
+Grey Zone Seminar on Arctic Geopolitics, at UiT, May 9, 2025.

 - Godzimirski, Jakub M.; Alina, Bârgăoanu.
 Understanding the contours of political warfare.
 Presentation of FLANKS 2 project findings to the NATO Political Committee; 2024-06-24.

 - Godzimirski, Jakub M. The Israel-Palestine Conflict - A new window of opportunity for Russian influence in the West?.
 Konkurrerende verdenssyn: Russlands potensiale for innflytelse i Europa etter 24.02.2022.